pnp/sp-dev-fx-extensions/samples/react-command-demote-news/README.md

 This extension illustrates the following concepts:

-- How to demote a previously promoted News oage
+- How to demote a previously promoted News page
 - Available in English

 ## Debug URL for testing